-This is the fifth edition of the ScaleUp Index, the only report that examines all the UK's 'visible' scaleups in depth.
+This is the fifth edition of the Scaleup Index, the only report that examines all the UK's 'visible' scaleups in depth.
 As in previous years, the 2022 Index updates all measures of visible scaleup activity and brings fresh analysis as part of our commitment to improving the quality of data that is publicly available.
 This year we have included additional data on the visible scaling pipeline, "scaling periods" and scaleups' use of different types of finance.

 The world today faces an unprecedented set of challenges.
-We are still managing and adjusting to the effects of the Covid pandemic that has disrupted lives and supply chains, climate change shows no signs of abating, and conflict has led to even greater global tension and pressure on resources and costs.
-In these challenging times our Scaleup economy is ever more vital to current and future UK prosperity.
+We are still managing and adjusting to the effects of the COVID-19 pandemic that has disrupted lives and supply chains, climate change shows no signs of abating, and conflict has led to even greater global tension and pressure on resources and costs.
+In these challenging times our scaleup economy is ever more vital to current and future UK prosperity.

-Through 2020 the ScaleUp economy across the UK continued to grow despite the effects of the Covid Pandemic.
-At the end of the year, according to ONS data, we had 33,955 ScaleUps in place, contributing £1.2 trillion to the UK economy.
+Through 2020 the scaleup economy across the UK continued to grow despite the effects of the COVID-19 pandemic.
+At the end of the year, according to ONS data, we had 33,955 scaleups in place, contributing £1.2 trillion to the UK economy.
 This represents over 50% of the value of the UK SME community despite these companies making up less than 0.6% of the SME population.
-They are the UK growth champions, employing over 3 million people.
+They are the UK growth champions, employing over three million people.

-Of this total number, the ScaleUp Index tracks those scaleups breaking through over £10.2 m turnover and / or £ 5.1m in assets-known as the Visible ScaleUps.
+Of this total number, the Scaleup Index tracks those scaleups breaking through over $\pm 10.2m$ turnover and/or £5.1m in assets - known as the visible scaleups.
 It maps the state of the UK's visible scaleups across sectors, geographies and more.
-In this year's edition we have
+In this year's edition we have found: